New-Languages-for-NLP/course-materials/_build/html/_sources/w1/tokenization.md

 ```

 spaCy also comes with a nice utility function that lets you add new exceptions to the defaults: `update_exc()`.

+For clarity, we will refer to two types of exceptions.
+The first are specific, or one-time, exceptions.
+These define a very specific pattern for spaCy to look for.
+If it finds a match, it will apply specific tokenization rules to it.
+In the example above, `'Cuz` would normally be split into `<'><Cuz>` because the spaCy defaults would treat `'` as a prefix.
+To prevent this, we can add a specific exception in `tokenizer_exceptions.py`

+Rule-based exceptions look for more general patterns.
+For the example above, we could add an exception for any time we find `'` followed by the letter c.
+This would be much more flexible and catch more variations on the form.
+Instead of 8 specific rules, we'd have one pattern.
+But be careful, our rule-based pattern would also apply to `'cuse me!` which is a shortened form of `excuse me!` That might be a good thing, it might not.

+The lesson here is that it's up to you when to use specific exceptions and when to use rule-based exceptions.

 ## Specific Exceptions